-Orizaba’s Municipal Palace is an old French-style building built at the beginning of the 20th century under the patronage of the President of Mexico Porfirio Díaz to initially house the Colegio Preparatorio de Orizaba, which was a prestigious institution in the field of arts and science during the 19th century.
-It is currently the headquarters of the Honorable City Council of the city of Orizaba, Veracruz, being at the same time one of the most attractive buildings and visited by tourists in the historic center of the same city.
+Orizaba’s Municipal Palace is an old French-style building.
+It dates back to the beginning of the 20th century under the patronage of the President of Mexico Porfirio Díaz.
+Initially housed the Colegio Preparatorio de Orizaba, which was a prestigious institution in the field of arts and science during the 19th century.
+It is currently the headquarters of the Honorable City Council of the city of Orizaba.
+At the same time, it is one of the most attractive buildings and visited by tourists in the historic center of the same city.

 Where to stay in Orizaba

-Once we were looking for accommodations in Orizaba, we discovered a last-minute offer by Grand Hotel de France: for a very reasonable price we could enjoy the luxury of a beautifully renovated, old colonial building.
-With more than 130 years of history, this hotel became an architectural landmark of the city of Orizaba, and has hosted renowned national and foreign personalities during these years.
-It is located a few steps from the former convent of San José de Gracia, next to Parque Castillo and the cable-car of the city, three of the most important tourist sites in Orizaba.
+Once we were looking for accommodations in Orizaba, we discovered a last-minute offer by Grand Hotel de France.
+For a very reasonable price we could enjoy the luxury of a beautifully renovated, old colonial building.
+With more than 130 years of history, this hotel became an architectural landmark of the city of Orizaba.
+It has hosted renowned national and foreign personalities during these years.
+It is just few steps from the former convent of San José de Gracia, next to Parque Castillo and the cable-car of the city, three of the most important tourist sites in Orizaba.

 Dear Traveller, hope you liked the latest article from Besides the Obvious!
 If you would not like to miss any of our travel stories, destination ideas, vacation plans, holiday inspirations, do not forget to subscribe here!